KHN190/miniStrategy/README.md

 Strategy framework that features:

 * Redo / Undo for everything ☑️
-	* that means every action changes a state, and the final state is procedurally built on a series of actions, thus given a fixed sequence of actions, the world can be rewinded to any state
 * Three modes
 	* turn based mode, traditional one ☑️
 	* real time mode, every action is executed on the fly ☑️
 	* mix mode, plan in a turn, act simultaneously
 * Pause / Resume ☑️
 * Execute with a delay ☑️
-* Serialize / Deserialize actions and sequence
+* Serialize / Deserialize for easy save

 Read [wiki here](https://github.com/KHN190/miniStrategy/wiki).